 Set Goals

-Annual goals are awesome, but let’s be realistic, as a mom on the go, you likely don’t have big chunks of time to give that much advance thought.
+Annual goals are fantastic, but let’s be realistic: as a mom on the go, you likely don’t have big chunks of time to give that much advance thought.
 Instead, think about 12-week goals.
-What’s important to you, your family, this summer?
-This fall?
+What’s important to you, your family, this Fall?
+This school year?
 Make only 2-3 goals that are a top priority and actually doable!

 Make Lists

-Lists are helpful in directing our energy day-to-day and helping us not forget our must-dos.
-They also enable us to organize and group like tasks.
+Lists are helpful in directing your energy day-to-day and helping you not forget your must-dos.
+They also enable you to organize and group like tasks.
 For example, if you need to email several people, you can put them in one bucket instead of 3 different places on the list then tackle that task at one time vs. multiple.

 Know Your Timelines and Constraints